bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

   test();
 }
 ```
-Also as you might already know, you can't use a return, continue or break statement if there is no eclosing handler.
-So, you can't write continue if there is no for loop outside it.
+Also, as you might already know, you can't use a return, continue or break statement if there is no enclosing handler.
+So, you can't write `continue;` if there is no for loop outside it.

 # Switch case statements

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODI4NTUzMDQ5LDE2MDEwODM4OTQsLTExOT
+eyJoaXN0b3J5IjpbLTE1MDk1MTkzOCwxNjAxMDgzODk0LC0xMT
-kzMjA4NDcsLTE1OTYxMjc2MCwxNzkzODUxNDM0LC02NjI2MzE3
+k5MzIwODQ3LC0xNTk2MTI3NjAsMTc5Mzg1MTQzNCwtNjYyNjMx
-ODMsLTY2MjYzMTc4Myw1ODk1MzYxNjksLTYzMzQ5NDYyMywyNz
+NzgzLC02NjI2MzE3ODMsNTg5NTM2MTY5LC02MzM0OTQ2MjMsMj
-Y1MjQ2ODksLTE5NjE1NTExNzgsMTQ5Mjk2NDE4MCwtMjg0MDMx
+c2NTI0Njg5LC0xOTYxNTUxMTc4LDE0OTI5NjQxODAsLTI4NDAz
-NjgsLTEwOTQxMzg5NzQsLTEwNDU3Njk5NDIsOTYyNTAxMTU4LD
+MTY4LC0xMDk0MTM4OTc0LC0xMDQ1NzY5OTQyLDk2MjUwMTE1OC
-ExMzk0MDg0OTAsNDc4NTEzODQyLDEzNjYzODA5MTAsNTQ4MjYy
+wxMTM5NDA4NDkwLDQ3ODUxMzg0MiwxMzY2MzgwOTEwLDU0ODI2
-NTk2XX0=
+MjU5Nl19
 -->